 - (1) Pram or baby carriage; or - (2) Non-motorised child's toy including a tricycle, bicycle or scooter.

-Waahi tapu means a place sacred to the Maori people.
+Waahi tapu means a place sacred to Maori.

-Written approval means approval given by the Council as set out in clause 1.5 to undertake a specific activity set out in part 4 of these Bylaws
+Written approval means approval given by the Council as set out in clause 1.5 to undertake a specific activity set out in part 4 of this Bylaw.

 3. Prohibited activities